Many or all companies we feature compensate us. Compensation and editorial

 How can refinancing law school loans affect my credit score?

 Refinancing may result in a temporary dip in your credit score due to the credit inquiry.
-However, consistent on-time payments on the new loan can drive up your credit over time.
+However, consistent on-time payments on the new loan can increase your credit over time.
 Understanding how refinancing fits into your broader financial plan can help you navigate potential credit impacts.